pdfernhout/High-Performance-Organizations-Reading-List/README.md

 And here is a new video series covering many of these themes: "Depression, Anxiety & Dementia Secrets" (The dozens of practitioners listed there who were interviewed can also usually be found through their own websites or via YouTube.) https://depressionanxietyseries.com

+Some other books on psychological issues and treatments include:

+* Guilt, Shame, and Anxiety: Understanding and Overcoming Negative Emotions (2014) by Peter R. Breggin M.D.
+* Toxic Psychiatry: Why Therapy, Empathy and Love Must Replace the Drugs, Electroshock, and Biochemical Theories of the "New Psychiatry" (1994) by Peter R. Breggin, M.D. ( https://breggin.com )
+* Deadly Psychiatry and Organised Denial (2015) by Peter C. Gøtzsche, M.D. ( https://www.scientificfreedom.dk/books/ )

 Obviously there are many, many more books and videos out there on health and mental wellness and no one has time to read them all and stay healthy physically and mentally.
-A key theme in many of them though is that, to build on something Dr. Joel Fuhrman says "Eat to Live", while there may be genetic aspects to "weak links" in a person's physical or mental health, whether those links get pulled on to the breaking point (or even just enough to cause ongoing distress) has much to do with modern changes to diet, lifestyle, workplace, culture, and infrastructure and how such circumstances changed from how humans lived in tribal hunter/gatherer days.
+Nor do they all agree.
+But a key  theme repeated in many of them though is that, to build on something Dr. Joel Fuhrman says "Eat to Live", while there may be genetic aspects to "weak links" in a person's physical or mental health, whether those links get pulled on to the breaking point (or even just enough to cause ongoing distress) has much to do with modern changes to diet, lifestyle, workplace, culture, and infrastructure -- and how such circumstances changed from how humans lived in tribal hunter/gatherer days.
 People in a High Performing Organizations ideally need to understand that idea and then -- using the best of what modern technology makes possible -- work towards creating circumstances to help strengthen people's weak links rather than pull on them.

 ###  Mindfulness for Skeptics (essay)
 By Elizabeth Yuko